-Meet the winner of the JA Titan Challenge, sponsored by SAP!
+Meet the winner of the JA Titan Challenge, sponsored by Franklin Templeton!

-We’re delighted to announce the winner of our 2020 Spring JA Titan Challenge, sponsored by SAP.
+We’re delighted to announce the winner of our 2020 Sprint JA Titan Challenge, sponsored by Franklin Templeton.

-Well done to Mark Lurette – a grade 11 student from Henry Street High School in Whitby.
-Mark competed against 295 high school students from 22 schools across Central Ontario and ended up with a winning score of 750.
-Mark will receive a $500 post-secondary scholarship to support his future learning.
+Well done to Jerry Wu – a grade 10 student from Markville Secondary School.
+Jerry competed against 233 high school students from 13 schools across Central Ontario and ended up with a winning score of 939.
+Jerry will receive a $500 post-secondary scholarship.

 Thank you to everyone who participated in the JA Titan Challenge – this is an amazing achievement and you’ve made us all proud!